-You can do similar for zero outlay with the free Soundbrenner metronome app for iOS (opens in new tab) and Android (opens in new tab).
+You can do similar for zero outlay with the free Soundbrenner metronome app for iOS and Android.
 In addition to the above functionality, you can also generate setlists for upcoming auditions or gigs with bespoke tempo maps for all the tracks you’ll be playing.

 10. Drum rug

 Drums are heavy and often move when you play, unless they’re well anchored.
 The last thing you want is your bass drum spurs gouging a hole in your carpet, or scratching a groove into your (or anyone else’s) hard floors.
 The solution is simple: buy a rug.
 This can be as basic as an old rug from a charity shop or thrift store, or you can pick up a bespoke rubber-backed drum rug; either will do the job.

 Floor damage prevention aside, another bonus of setting your kit up on a rug is that you can mark all the positions of your stands and bass drum, ensuring you can set up exactly the same each time.